GenericMappingTools/gmt/MAINTENANCE.md

 Refer to the [building guide](BUILDING.md) for instructions on building GMT from source.
 Several sections include a `Note for developers` that provides helpful or necessary information for running tests and building the documentation.

-## Building documentation
+## Building the documentation

-To build the GMT documentation you need to install the [Sphinx](http://www.sphinx-doc.org/) documentation builder.
-After configuring and building GMT (see the [building guide](BUILDING.md)), you can build GMT documentation using the following commands within the build directory:
+To build the GMT documentation you need to install the [Sphinx](http://www.sphinx-doc.org/) documentation builder and the [Sphinx-panels](https://sphinx-panels.readthedocs.io/en/latest/) extension.
+After configuring and building GMT (see the [building guide](BUILDING.md)), you can build GMT documentation using the following commands within the build
+directory:

 ```
 cmake --build . --target docs_depends     # Generate images included in the documentation